Google guru Page tests flying taxis in New Zealand

 However, it looked more like a recreational plaything than a flying car, suitable only for flying above water and seating the pilot in an open top cabin exposed to the elements.

-Cora appears far more robust, with a design more like a traditional aircraft featuring wings, a tail and a closed canopy for passengers.
+Cora appears far more robust and is designed more like a traditional aircraft, featuring an 11-metre (36-foot) wingspan, tail and a closed canopy for passengers.

 The aircraft will not be offered for sale, instead the public must book trips like they would with an airline or taxi service.